espressif/esp-mdf/examples/function_demo/mwifi/router/README.md

 ## Introduction

 It introduces how to connect the devices to a remote external server based on `Mwifi` module APIs.
-To be specific, the devices transmit all the data to the root node via ESP-MESH, and then the root node connects to a remote server with LWIP.
+To be specific, the devices transmit all the data to the root node via ESP-WIFI-MESH, and then the root node connects to a remote server with LWIP.

 This example implements the functions of sending device data to a TCP server or sending data to a specific node or a specific group of nodes from a TCP server over the mesh network.